coderamen666/srd-v3.5-md/divine/divine-minions.md

 ## Petitioners

-Some spirits demonstrate their devotion to their deity by traveling to the deity's home plane.
+Some spirits demonstrate their devotion to their deity by traveling to the deity’s home plane.
 Those that survive the journey across the planes become servants of their deity.
 While a few may remain disembodied spirits, most become petitioners through the divine will of their patron deity.